Over the years, I have worked with hundreds of clients and I have come up with a top 10 list of why people are overweight!

 - YOU LOVE DRESSING/CONDIMENTS.

 Throughout the day, the “extras” that you add to your meals could be the reason you aren’t seeing results.
-Think about the creamer in your coffee, cheese in your omelet, dressing and bacon bits on your salad, and the BBQ sauce on your chicken at night- all of which add hundreds of calories to your day.
-Try almond milk in your coffee, salsa on your omelet, balsamic vinegar on your salad and mustard instead of ketchup and stop eating mayo.
+Think about the creamer in your coffee, cheese in your omelet, dressing and bacon bits on your salad, and the BBQ sauce on your chicken at night.
+All of which add hundreds of calories to your day.
+Try almond milk in your coffee, salsa on your omelet, balsamic vinegar on your salad and mustard instead of ketchup.
+Stop eating mayo, it’s garbage.

 - YOU CHOOSE LOW-FAT/FAT-FREE FOODS.

-When you choose foods that have a lower calorie count or lower fat, typically they are filled with extra sodium, sugar, or chemical additives to make up for the missing ingredient.
+When you choose foods that have a lower calorie count or lower fat, typically they are filled with extra sodium, sugar, or chemical additives.
 Not only that, but when the calories are lower, we tend to eat more of it and end up consuming more calories than we would if we just ate a regular portion of the real thing.

 - YOU AREN’T PREPARED.